 Back at the beginning of this year, I found a copy of The Amityville Horror at our local library.
 Like most people, I knew the story of what supposedly happened at the house in Amityville, New York named High Hopes.
-I knew of it from various paranormal shows and the wide variety of movies that came out on the subject.
-From those movies and shows, I thought I knew a lot about the hauntings but the book really opened my eyes to some of the things left out of those programs.

 We have been putting the house together.
 With Jeremy’s help, we swapped to the two main rooms downstairs.
 What used to be the front room, is now the living room.
 What was the living room, is now the dining room.
 I am still setting up both rooms but the house is starting to look more like an actual home.

 Before this weekend happened, I had so many expectations for how it would be.
 In usual Kelly luck, it didn’t work out the way I planned but it was still a lot of fun and productive.
-Friday was surprising a late night for us.
-Jeremy didn't even get home until about midnight.
-The hours that recruiters work are ridiculous.

 You would think with Mercury Retrograde being over with for a week now that things would go back to normal but that has yet to be the case.
 I am going out today to get some sage to cleanse myself, Jeremy, and the house.
 I am tired of negativity going on in our lives and everything going sideways.

 With Valentine’s Day this week, I wanted to focus on stories of ghosts that show love lasts long after death.
 There is no way that I could have romantic stories this week and not include my favorite spirit love story.

 The second movie I chose for this week’s theme was another one that I hadn’t seen before and surprisingly had heard very little of before watching it.
 All I knew about it was that it was suppose to be one of the scariest films on Netflix in 2018.